wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 # ClearPass Sync Healthcheck Monitor for F5 BIG-IP

+# NOTE: The current version is deprecated.
+Do not use.
+A new version will be available soon.

 ## Introduction

 The `f5-cp-sync-check.py` script serves as an F5 external monitor designed to verify the synchronization status of a whether a ClearPass node in an F5 resource pool is synchronized with the rest of the ClearPass cluster.
 This check goes above and beyond the recommended health checks proposed in the "Deploying CPPM with F5 BIG-IP Local Traffic Manager (LTM)" guide, which hasn't been updated since 2014.
 While ClearPass might appear to function seamlessly concerning RADIUS and HTTPS operations, synchronization issues due to server reboots or LAN/WAN outages can lead to problems authenticating guest accounts, registering devices, or other operations that are dependant on a synchronized cluster.